 My friend’s hand-made Tuck Box at boarding school was always a source of great excitement…

 At the start of each term, his grandmother (bless her) used to leave him some treats in his Tuck Box.
-It was only till years later she discovered that Babycham was in fact alcoholic.
+It was not until years later she discovered that Babycham was in fact alcoholic.
 Unfortunately, the Prefects were more worldly.

 Now I have the pleasure of making these Boarding School Tuck Boxes…

 Each one is unique in its own way.
-Made from kiln-dried pine, stained, waxed and finished with solid brass hinges, chest handles and hasps – naturally all joins are lock mitred for strength.
+Made from kiln-dried Redwood, stained, waxed and finished with solid brass hinges, handles and hasps – joints are cleverly mitred to protect end grain.

 However, these Boarding School Tuck Boxes are so much more than how they are made and what they are made from.
 They hold much more than the photos, books and keepsakes…